 You just had your first introduction to Upper Midtown and its essentials .
 On the road, they were many other things to see, but how many monuments or tourist attractions can you visit in a day without saturating?

-That said, if you feel like it, Grand Central is also the starting point of Walk in NYC # 5, still named The East River Trek, parts 1 & 2 and still on the previous Walk in NYC site.
+That said, if you feel like it, Grand Central is also the starting point of Walk in NYC # 5, along the East River, part 1 & 2.
 It will take you to the United Nations, Roosevelt Island, and along the East River.

 Before you go, don’t forget your guide and see how to thank him at the bottom of the page.
 Then enjoy the rest of your day!